 How to Host a New Blog on Your Own Domain

 Okay, so we can agree that a blog is necessary to your business’s Internet success and provides marketing benefits to your business, but how do you start a blog?
 What are the steps to building a blog?
 I’ve created a guide that provides step-by-step instructions for starting a blog and I’ve written it for beginners so it is easy to understand.
-You can also contact us with questions or hire us to build a blog and/or write for your blog.

 Providing full disclosure, some of the links are affiliate links, meaning we will earn a commission if you decide to partner with the companies I mention below.
 We use these companies too, so you can trust we have already tested the blogging host company we recommend, which is Blue Host.
 Thank you for your support if you choose to use their services.